 The treehouse can be risky for inexperienced climbers

-Peckham Rye Playground ticks a lot of boxes in our book, making it deserve to be listed among the best playgrounds in London.
+This play area in Peckham Rye Park ticks a lot of boxes in our book, making it deserve to be listed among the best playgrounds in London.
 It’s both safe and challenging for toddlers, and we especially love the sand and water area.
-The playground is really well planned out, easy for parents to keep an overview while drinking coffee relaxing on one of the many boulders.
+The play area is really well planned out, easy for parents to keep an overview while drinking coffee relaxing on one of the many boulders.
 The climbing forest for school-age children is at a good distance, but it’s still possible for parents to keep an eye from the toddler section.
 One word of caution, though.
 Parents should be aware that the treehouse is high up, so children should be constantly supervised when climbing.

 4. Parliament Hill Playground

 Just perfect after a walk on the Heath